Skip to content

 The What

-Using insights from this study, the USDA proposed a new rule that would keep the labeling system voluntary, but would now require agricultural goods using the ‘Product of USA’ label to have their entire production cycle based in the U.S. For example, in this new form, animal products could only have ‘Product of USA’ food labels if they are derived from animals that were born, raised, and processed here in the U.S.
+Using insights from this study, the USDA proposed a new rule that would keep the labeling system voluntary, but would now require agricultural goods using the ‘Product of USA’ label to have their entire production cycle based in the U.S. For example, in this new form, animal products could only have ‘Product of USA’ food labels if they are derived from animals that were born, raised, and processed here in the U.S. Producers will have until January 1, 2026 to comply with the new regulations.

-This is a big step in fulfilling an executive order issued last July aiming to promote greater competition in the U.S. ag sector.
+This is a big step in fulfilling an executive order issued in July 2021 aiming to promote greater competition in the U.S. ag sector.
 It is also the first major progress towards transparency in food labeling since the Mandatory COOL program was repealed in 2015 to avoid tariffs being placed on U.S. meat exports.

 “American consumers expect that when they buy a meat product at the grocery store, the claims they see on the label mean what they say.
 These proposed changes are intended to provide consumers with accurate information to make informed purchasing decisions.”